abhaygupta7121/Library_management_system/README.md

    - Acts as an intermediary between the Model and the View.
 Receives user input from the View, processes it, interacts with the Model to update data, and then updates the View accordingly.

 In our Library Management System project, we have implemented the MVC architecture by organizing the code into three distinct packages:

 a) `com.jsp.lms.model`: Contains classes responsible for managing data and business logic.

-b) `com.jsp.lms.view`: Encompasses classes related to the user interface and data presentation.
+b) `com.jsp.lms.view`: Includes classes related to the user interface and data presentation.

 c) `com.jsp.lms.controller`: Houses classes that act as intermediaries, handling user input, processing it, and facilitating communication between the Model and the View.